 The festival can sell out so it is advisable to book tickets beforehand.

 Phillip Island Jazz Club also holds Sunday Jazz once a month at the Phillip Island Bowling Club, Dunsmore Road, Cowes.

-The Phillip Island Wine & Food Festival is a newcomer to the Phillip Island festival calendar.
+The Phillip Island Wine & Food Festival is a newcomer to the Phillip Island festivals calendar.
 It is held towards the end of November.

 The location varies from the Cowes Town Square to the Jetty Triangle.